Krupa2016/Ms-Advertising/README.md

 # 📣 MS Advertising | Official Website

 This project is a professional website built for **MS Advertising**, a creative agency specializing in brand promotions and advertising campaigns.
-The site showcases the agency’s portfolio, services, and collaborations with reputed clients such as **Mahindra**, **Gaware**, and **WTC**.
+The site showcases the agency’s portfolio, services, and collaborations with reputed clients such as **Mahindra**, **Gaware**.
 ---